crcn/paperclip.js/README.md

 #### Custom Block Helpers

 Paperclip also allows you to register your own block helpers.
 This is similar to custom angular.js directives.
-[For example]():

-TODO
+TODO example

 ### data-bind attributes